 We have a (borderline unhealthy?) addiction to rescuing both animals and cool old things that need some love and restoration.
-Case in point: We have three rescued dogs who are our children, and as we near the end of our first year of marriage and three years of being a couple, we’ve now spent about two of those three years renovating first my “bachelorette pad” condo, and now our 1920 Craftsman-style home.
+Case in point: We have three rescued dogs who are our children, and we’ve now spent about two years renovating first the aesthetics in my 1990’s outdated condo, then most of the systems and finishes in a 1920’s Craftsman-style home.

-Our marriage has not only survived, but thrived, during our various insane home improvement projects, including (but not limited to) complete bathroom and kitchen remodels, plumbing and electrical challenges from nearly 100 years worth of ‘updates’, stripping many decades worth of paint from woodwork, and uncovering and refinishing our kitchen’s original pine wood floors.
-Being either gluttons for punishment or ambitious and resourceful individuals (you pick!), we took the plunge this past weekend into travel trailer ownership after finding one that seems to suit us perfectly.
-Enter our 1965 26′ Airstream Overlander International.
+We survived our various insane home improvement projects, including (but not limited to) complete bathroom and kitchen remodels, plumbing and electrical challenges from nearly 100 years worth of ‘updates’, stripping many decades worth of paint from woodwork, and uncovering and refinishing our kitchen’s original pine wood floors.
+Being either gluttons for punishment or ambitious and resourceful individuals (you pick!), we took the plunge this past weekend into travel trailer ownership, after finding one that seems to suit us perfectly.
+Enter our 1965 26′ Airstream Overlander International:

 The sellers were a camping enthusiast couple who bought it three years ago to restore, but just had too many other projects going on.
 Despite having already disassembled most of the interior, they decided to pass her on to someone with more time.